xmas7/food-lookup-demo-rails/README.md

 **⚠️ WARNING: Be careful with this.**

 > This is the first line of the blockquote.
 > This is the second line of the blockquote.
 > This is the first line of the blockquote.
-> This is the second line of the blockquote.
-> This is the first line of the blockquote.